Enchanter: AA Ability Guide

 - Will absorb a total of 130,000 spell damage (of either DD or DoT) before dissipating

-Generally, useful on raids in anticipation of any crippling spell damage that may hit all players.
+Generally, useful on raids in anticipation of any crippling AE DD spell damage.

-Most of these abilities offer better utility by eliminating a spell slot – in some case, and others have various accuracy debuff components.
+Most of these abilities offer better utility by eliminating a spell slot – in some cases, and others have various accuracy debuff components.

 Projected Somnolence – this ability can trigger one of two debuffs depending if you are using a mesmerization or a slow spell.
 However, both debuffs reduce a mob’s hit accuracy by 26% for 2 minutes duration.
 These are the following debuffs: